rimelq/Applied-Data-Analysis-Project/blog_P3/assets/regions/IN.md

 These charts overlay representation gaps and box office revenue over the decades, providing a temporal lens.
 For each region and metric, we see how gaps and revenue evolve together or diverge.

 **Key Insights**:
-- **No Universal Trend**: Some periods show growing representation gaps alongside rising box office, others show shrinking gaps paired with stable revenue.
-This variation undermines any simple causal narrative.
+- **No Universal Trend**: Some periods show larger representation gaps with rising box office revenues, while others show smaller gaps with steady earnings.
+This inconsistency challenges any straightforward cause-and-effect narrative.
-- **Cultural and Historical Context**: Hollywood’s shifts might reflect the blockbuster era, the influence of social movements, or global expansion.
-Bollywood’s stable star system could make representation gaps economically irrelevant.
-East Asia’s homogeneity might keep high gaps stable without penalty.
-Europe’s arthouse markets don’t necessarily reward more balanced demographics with big commercial wins.
+- **Cultural and Historical Context**: Hollywood’s shifts may reflect the blockbuster era, social movements, or global market influence.
+Bollywood’s stable star system might make representation gaps less relevant to revenue.
+East Asia’s homogeneity may sustain large gaps without economic impact, while Europe’s arthouse focus doesn’t necessarily reward balanced representation with high earnings.
-- **Societal Phenomena**: Periods of civil rights activism or global cultural exchange might nudge representation toward slightly narrower gaps without harming box office returns.
-Nonetheless, the data shows no strong pattern of “more representative = more revenue” or “less representative = more revenue.”
-Instead, genre cycles, star vehicles, and distribution networks overshadow demographic fine-tuning.
+- **Societal Phenomena**: Civil rights movements or global cultural exchanges may have slightly narrowed gaps without reducing box office returns.
+However, the data doesn’t support a clear link between “better representation = more revenue” or “worse representation = more revenue.”
+Instead, factors like genre trends, star power, and distribution strategies play a larger role.

 By capturing changes over decades, these combination dual-axis charts illustrate that economic success is molded by historical forces and market evolutions rather than a direct or stable representation-gap-to-revenue pipeline.

 ---

 ## 3. Representation Gaps and Box Office Revenue Impact: Hollywood

 <!-- Dropdown pour chaque région ici-->